jgauchia/IceNav-v3/README.md

 | [WAVESHARE ESP32-P4-WIFI6 3.5inch Smart Vision ](https://www.waveshare.com/product/arduino/boards-kits/esp32-p4/esp32-p4-wifi6-touch-lcd-3.5.htm) | 16M | 32M | ``` [env:WAVESHARE_P4_35] ``` | ✔️ YES    |
 | [WAVESHARE ESP32-P4-WIFI6 4.3inch Development Board](https://www.waveshare.com/product/arduino/boards-kits/esp32-p4/esp32-p4-wifi6-touch-lcd-4.3.htm) | 32M | 32M | ``` [env:WAVESHARE_P4_43] ``` | 🚧 TESTING    |

+> [!IMPORTANT]
+> Known Issue: ESP32-P4 + ESP32-C6 — Reboots with SD + WiFi
+>On boards that pair an ESP32-P4 with an ESP32-C6 co-processor (e.g. WAVESHARE_P4_43), enabling WiFi while an SD card is mounted via SDMMC can cause intermittent crashes or reboots.
+The backtrace typically shows `sdio_read` → `xRingbufferCreateStatic`.
+>**Root cause:** The SDMMC peripheral is shared between the SD card slot and the C6 SDIO link.
+The ESP-Hosted MCU firmware does not properly serialise concurrent access, leading to a corrupted ring buffer allocation and a system panic.
+>This is a known ESP-Hosted firmware bug, tracked upstream at https://github.com/espressif/esp-hosted-mcu/issues/144 and #184.
+Espressif has acknowledged it; a fix is expected in a future release.
+>**Workaround:** Disable WiFi via CLI Settings

 If the board has a BOOT button (GPIO0) it is possible to use power saving functions.
 To do this, simply include the following Build Flag in the required env in platformio.ini